AlexSwensen/uESP32-temperature-and-motion/README.md

 # uESP32-temperature-and-motion
-ESP32 MQTT Temperature &amp; motion sensor written in micropython
+ESP32 MQTT Temperature & motion sensor written in micropython

+Currently only the motion sensor is functioning.
+Will update with BME support once i figure out how to Timers work.